Byaduk

 Lutheran immigrants who gave it the name Neukirch after the town in Saxony.

-The township was settled in the early 1860s, and named Byaduk, an aboriginal word apparently meaning "stone tomahawk".
+The township was settled in the early 1860s, and named Byaduk, a Dhauwurdwurrung word meaning "stone tomahawk".
 The Post Office opened on 1 August 1863.

 Tourism

 The Byaduk Caves, lava tubes from the volcanic eruption of Mount Napier, are nearby.
-You can also see extensive views of the lava flow at Harmans Valley and the tumuli lava blisters off Old Crushers Road.
+Views of the lava flow can be seen at Harmans Valley and the tumuli lava blisters off Old Crushers Road.